 - Support the Board of Directors by facilitating the monthly board meetings, providing meeting materials, notices, and meeting minutes as needed.

 Core Competencies and Education

-The ideal candidate will have at three years’ experience in the small business development field and nonprofit management.
+The ideal candidate will have at least three years’ experience in nonprofit management and preferably, small business or economic development.
+Demonstrated success with raising funds for a nonprofit is key.
 Excellent writing and public speaking skills are required.
-Demonstrated success with raising funds for a nonprofit is key.
 Knowledge and experience working with networks, collaboratives, or community coalitions are desirable.
 Basic computer skills are needed including database management (Constant Contact), word processing, Excel, and PowerPoint.
-The Executive Director will be expected to attend meetings in person throughout the region once COVID-19 restrictions are lifted.
+The office of the Microenterprise Collaborative is located in Ontario, CA. While much of the work of the Executive Director can be conducted remotely, the E.D. will be expected to attend meetings in person throughout the region once COVID-19 restrictions are lifted.
 A valid California driver’s license is required and at least a bachelor’s degree.

 Salary range is $82,000-$92,000 depending on experience and qualifications.